pen-lang/pen/doc/src/references/language/syntax.md

 # Syntax

+The language lets you compose programs building up its small constructs.
+This page describes the syntactical components of the language.
+See also [Types](types.md) about ones for specific data types.

 ## Module

 Modules are sets of types and functions.
 One file composes a module.
 Modules can import functions and types from other modules.
+See also [Modules](modules.md) to know how modules interact with each other.

 A module consists of [statements](#statements).